Liam Doran: 2016

 Doran signed for JRM Racing in 2016, contesting the WRX season with a Mini Countryman.
 Despite the car still being in its development phase, Doran took a shock win in his Semi-Final at the 2016 World RX of Hockenheim - having made the Semis in the previous race in Portugal.
 He failed to score in three of the next four events, before he was fired following a drunken altercation at Gatebil prior to the Canadian round.

 2017

 Following his Gatebil incident, the governing body of motorsport in the United Kingdom suspended Doran's racing license for 12 months, preventing his participation in the 2017 season.

 2019

-Returning for 2019, finished 3rd at the Yas Marina Circuit, in the opening round.
+Returning for 2019, Doran finished third at the Yas Marina Circuit, in the opening round.